renovate-bot/googleapis-_-google-cloud-cpp-bigquery/doc/packaging.md

   standard `-DBUILD_SHARED_LIBS=ON` option can be used to switch this to shared libraries.
 Having said this, on Windows there are [known issues][issues-5489] with DLLs and generated protos.
-- With the default configuration, our CMake scripts will only compile a small subset of the libraries.
-As the number of libraries grows, we did not want to impose longer build times on existing customers.
-  - You can use the `-DGOOGLE_CLOUD_CPP_ENABLE=...` option to configure the set of libraries compiled and installed by CMake.
-  - For example, passing `-DGOOGLE_CLOUD_CPP_ENABLE=storage` will only compile the `storage` library.
-The target for this library is `google-cloud-cpp-bigquery::storage`.
-  - The `google/cloud/${library}/README.md` files describe what services are supported by each library.
-  - You can provide more than one library.
-For example, `-DGOOGLE_CLOUD_CPP_ENABLE=pubsub,iam,speech` will compile the `pubsub`, `iam`, and `speech` libraries.
-  - The default is to compile `bigtable`, `bigquery`, `iam`, `logging`, `pubsub`, `spanner`, and `storage`.
-  - You can use `-DGOOGLE_CLOUD_CPP_ENABLE=__ga_libraries__` to compile all the GA libraries.
-  - The `storage` library does not depend on `gRPC` or `Protobuf`.
-Customers only using this library can remove the build steps to compile these dependencies.

 For more information about `google-cloud-cpp-bigquery` configuration options, see the [Compile time configuration](/doc/compile-time-configuration.md) guide.